econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ## The Baseline Academic Models

-(lcp-model)=
-### The Life Cycle Portfolio ('LCP') Model
+### Basic Life Cycle Consumption-Saving Model

-We begin by describing the optimal consumption/saving problem over the life cycle for a consumer, focusing on the dynamics of their income while (temporarily) ignoring how asset returns work.
+We begin by describing the optimal consumption-saving problem over the life cycle for a consumer, focusing on the dynamics of their income while (temporarily) ignoring how asset returns work.
 After we have finished describing the basic life cycle model, we will augment it to add optimal portfolio choice between a safe asset and a risky asset (like the stock market) with a higher expected rate of return.

 In each discrete time period (indexed by $t$), a consumer's flow of utility depends on how much they consume from their available resources: